-In this section, we sketch how the central results at large N can be obtained graphically, first the saddle-point equation (4.29), which gives the effective disorder $\tilde{B}$ as a function of the bare disorder B, and second the $\beta$ -function (6.9).
+In this section, we sketch how the central results at large N can be obtained graphically, first the saddle-point equation (4.29), which gives the effective disorder \tilde{B} as a function of the bare disorder B, and second the β function (6.9).

-The graphical rules for the perturbation theory of the replicated model have been described in detail in [55] for N = 1 and we refer the reader to this work for elementary details.
-Here there are in addition N components of the field $u_a^i$ , the propagator being diagonal in all indices.
-For the present purpose we are mostly interested in the counting in N, and since it is difficult to represent graphically both vector- and replica-indices, we work with unsplitted vertices (see [55]) and specify the replica content only when needed.
+The graphical rules for the perturbation theory of the replicated model have been described in detail in Ref.
+55 for N=1, and we refer the reader to this work for elementary details.
+Here there are, in addition, N components of the field u_a^i , the propagator being diagonal in all indices.
+For the present purpose we are mostly interested in the counting in N, and since it is difficult to represent graphically both vector and replica indices, we work with unsplitted vertices (see Ref.
+55) and specify the replica content only when needed.
 Disorder vertices may contain arbitrary number of derivatives and some examples are represented on Fig. 2.
-As usual there is a factor of 1/N per derivative (i.e. per dashed line) at each vertex (see e.g. Fig. 2, using $v^2 = u^2/N$ ), N per vertex, and N per loop.
+As usual there is a factor of 1/N per derivative (i.e. per dashed line) at each vertex (see, e.g., Fig. 2, using $v^2 = u^2/N$), N per vertex, and N per loop.

-We consider the effective action, i.e. the sum of all 1particle irreducible diagrams (1PI), and later focus on its 2replica part.
-We start our analysis at T = 0 with the three possible 1-loop diagrams, as presented on figure 3.
-They are
+We consider the effective action, i.e. the sum of all oneparticle irreducible diagrams (1PI), and later focus on its two-replica part.
+We start our analysis at T=0 with the three possible 1-loop diagrams, as presented in Fig. 3.
+They are obtained from contracting